This has been a big week: I had dinner with my biological sister, whom I haven’t seen in 7 years. (I was adopted.)

 I didn’t own a car, home, or pets.
 I didn’t get fancy haircuts or drink lattes.

-I wanted some of these things, of course.
-I especially missed having pets and plants.
-But I knew that these are discretionary purchases, and I chose not to partake in them.
+But I knew that these are discretionary choices, and I chose not to partake in them.

-Every $1 that I spent on gasoline or property taxes or an overpriced haircut would be $1 less that I could spend on my true passion, world travel.
+Every $1 that I spent on gasoline or property taxes or an overpriced haircut would be $1 less that I could spend on my lifelong dream, world travel.
 After a few years of this lifestyle, I had saved enough to quit my 9-to-5 and jet around the globe.

-Most people would say that owning a home, owning a car or buying brand-new clothes is a necessity.
-I believe they’re wrong.
+Most people would say that owning a car, home, smartphone and new clothes are “necessities.”
+I believe they hold limiting beliefs.

 You can increase your options in life by radically redefining “necessity.”